srlevit94/-mc-coding-quiz-m04-challenge/README.md

 - THEN the game is over - DONE

 - WHEN the game is over
-- THEN I can save my initials and score - saved in Local storage
+- THEN I can save my initials and score - saved in Local storage - DONE

 ## Relevant Links